aitrenches/showluv-ai/readme.md

 - 🤑 Serverless deployment for < $7 per month

 ## How:
-- Ever time you commit code to branch `main` --> You trigger a deploy to a new lightsail container automatically
+- Every time you commit code to branch `main` --> You trigger a deploy to a new lightsail container automatically
 - This process is fully automated if you provide the correct credentials in your Github Secrets

 ## What can I do with this?